 CPB is vested in the future of public media and supports professional development programs for individuals interested in producing for or working with national and local public media organizations.
-Currently funded programs include:
+CPB has funded programs including:

 Firelight Documentary Lab is a flagship mentorship program that seeks out and develops emerging diverse filmmakers.
-The Lab provides filmmakers with one-on-one support, funding, professional development workshops and networking opportunities.
-More than just a workshop, the Documentary Lab is unrivaled in its representation of diverse producers, creating an exclusive network of talented, unique storytelling who receive ongoing support from a project’s conception to its completion.
+The Lab provides filmmakers with one-on-one support, funding, professional development workshops and networking opportunities with a goal of developing diverse content for public media distribution More than just a workshop, the Documentary Lab is unrivaled in its representation of diverse producers, creating an exclusive network of talented, unique storytelling who receive ongoing support from a project's conception to its completion.

-Next Generation Leadership is a professional development program designed to help public media expand diversity among its programming executives by identifying and training new and diverse senior and executive producers and other content leaders in television, film, radio, and digital platforms.
-Eight Senior Editorial Fellows have been selected for training in 2016, to bring new voices and perspectives to the top levels of public media programming.
+Next Generation Leadership professional development program was designed to help public media expand diversity among its programming executives by identifying and training a diverse group of senior and executive producers and other content leaders in television, film, radio, and digital platforms.
+These Senior Editorial Fellows bring new voices and perspectives to the top levels of public media programming.

 To support a vibrant future for public media, CPB offers a Public Media Executive Fellowship.
 This 18-month program provides salaried work experience in public media for an economically disadvantaged, recent college graduate.
 The Executive Fellow works with CPB’s executive team and on rotational assignments across the company.
 When next open, the opportunity to apply will be announced on the CPB jobs page.